rootCircle/language_wars/README.md

 - Test files are located in the `./test_cases` directory.
 - Each file is a .txt file containing public domain text with varying word distributions.
 - Individual input files can be very large, potentially exceeding the available physical RAM and even the combined size of RAM and swap space on the processing system.
+- It is guaranteed that total sum of size of all test_cases won't cross 32 GiB.

 ## Definition of a Word